babel/website/docs/compat-data.md

 const pluginsCompatData = _plugins.default;
 ```

-The `pluginsCompatData` is an object with the Babel plugin short name as key and a compat data entry as value.
-Each entry is an object with browser name as key and the minimum supported version as value.
+The `pluginsCompatData` is an object with the Babel plugin short name as the key and a compat data entry as its value.
+Each entry is an object with a browser name as the key and the minimum supported version as its value.

 For example, `pluginsCompatData["transform-object-rest-spread"]` will return an object: